 Naturalist/Certified Photo Instructor

-Emily grew up in Boulder, Colorado and Pullman, Washington.
-Her love of nature began as a child during family vacations spent exploring the mountains and deserts of the west.
-In contrast to her outdoor interests, Emily pursued an intensive young career as a classical violinist, culminating in degrees in history and music performance at the University of Washington.
+Emily grew up in Niwot, Colorado and Pullman, Washington.
+Her love of nature began as a child during family vacations spent hiking, camping and exploring the mountains and deserts of the west.
+In contrast to her outdoors interests, Emily pursued an intensive young career as a classical violinist, culminating in degrees in history and music performance at the University of Washington.

 Seeking a breath of fresh air from concert halls and stuffy classrooms, she returned to the roots of her childhood through an internship as a park ranger at Dinosaur National Monument in Colorado.
-A summer’s job became a life’s passion, and since 2005 Emily has worked at ten national parks across the west.
-As a naturalist, she shared her love of wild places with visitors at the Grand Canyon, Sequoia, Hawai’i Volcanoes, Organ Pipe Cactus and Haleakala.
-She has also worked in the backcountry as an EMT and wilderness ranger patrolling Big Bend, Zion and Yosemite.
+A summer job became a life's passion, and since 2005 Emily has worked at ten national parks across the west.
+As a naturalist, she shared her love of wild places with visitors at the Grand Canyon, Sequoia, Hawaii Volcanoes, Organ Pipe Cactus and Haleakala.
+She has also worked in the backcountry as an EMT and wilderness ranger patrolling Big Bend, Zion and Yosemite by canoe, foot and ski.